nxomimo/nxomimo.github.io/_pages/cv.md

 {% include base_path %}

-These are a few highlights of my educational and professional experiences.
+These are just a few highlights of my educational and professional experiences.
 For a full .pdf CV, please feel free to reach out to me through the `Email` button in the sidebar!

 <br/>